Anti-Slavery and Human Trafficking Policy

 Communication and awareness of this policy

-Training on this policy, and on the risk to the business faces from modern slavery in its supply chains, forms part of the induction process for all individuals, and regular training will be provided as necessary.
+Training on this policy, and on the risk the business faces from modern slavery in its supply chains, forms part of the induction process for all individuals, and regular training will be provided as necessary through our on-line training portal.
+Copies of this policy are maintained and accessible to all staff via our employee handbook and the company’s intranet.

 A zero-tolerance approach to modern slavery is communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.